syl20bnr/evil-lisp-state/README.md

 For instance, `sp-forward-slurp-sexp` is performed with `s` and the backward version `sp-backward-slurp-sexp` with `<tab>s`.

+## Philosophy

+`evil-lisp-state` goal is to replace the `normal state` in lisp buffers so _you should not have the need_ to switch back and forth `normal state` and `lisp state`.
+In the case you do, please fill an issue.

+_Note that some mechanism will be provided in order to optional have `insert state` to go back to `lisp state` when pressing `ESC`.
+Stay tuned._

+To achieve this goal, this mode tries to keep the useful commands from the `normal state` and add new commands (often with `shift` modifier) for manipulating the data structure.

 ## Intuitive navigation model

 A lot of experimentation led to the following navigation model which should